furnishup/blueprint3d/README.md

 The latter command generates `build/blueprint3d.js` and also copies it to `example/js`

-## TODO

-This project requires a lot more work.
-In general, it was rushed through various prototype stages, and never refactored as much as it probably should be.

-Here are some things that clearly need attention:

-- Better documentation
-- Test suite
-- Make it easier to build an example application (cleaner API, more inclusive base)
-- Better serialization format for saving/loading "designs"
-- Remove the dependency on jquery from the core source!
-- Clean up metadata for items to be less rigid
-- Figure out if this project is using any npm conventions correctly
-- Various bug fixes

 ## /src Directory

 The `src` directory contains the core of the project.
 Here is a description of the various sub-directories: